President and Chief Executive Officer

 - Lizabeth "Lani" Kane-Hanan

-President, Exchange and Rental
+President, Exchange and Third-Party Management

 Prior to Marriott Vacations Worldwide, Ms. Marbert served as president and chief executive officer of the exchange and rental segment of ILG and oversaw Interval International, the branded proprietary clubs, Trading Places International and Aqua-Aston Hospitality.
 Previously, she was ILG’s chief operating officer, where she was responsible for global human resources, legal and information technology functions, as well as directing certain management operations.
 She joined Interval International as corporate counsel in 1984.